MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/networkcontroller/Get-NetworkControllerBackup.md

 Get-NetworkControllerBackup -ConnectionUri https://networkcontroller
 ```

-This command gets the backups for the specified Network Controller.
+This command gets the status of backups for the specified Network Controller.

 ### Example 1: Get a network controller backup
 ```powershell